 The Appeal was filed against the alleged wrongful approval of EC to the project proponent for the plot (20,000 sqm/ 2 ha), which is a part of 3.05 hectares of land acquired by Delhi Metro Rail Corporation Limited (DMRC) from the Ministry of Defense under an award in 2001.
-DMRC was mandated to generate resources through property development on surplus land available after the construction of the metro station.
+DMRC is mandated to generate resources through property development on surplus land available after the construction of the metro station.
 DMRC requested a change in land use from 'Public & Semi-Public' to 'Residential' through Delhi Development Authority vide notification dated 23.09.2005.
 A Request for Proposal (RFP) was issued by DMRC in 2008 for property development group housing on the stated surplus land of 2.0 hectares through invited bids and conducted an auction on 28.07.2008.
 The development rights were awarded to the highest bidder that is M/s Young Builders Pvt.
 Ltd by the DMRC on 13.08.2008.

-Figure 2: Site location marked in the map of Delhi (Source: Base map from Yamuna River Project (Alday and Gupta, 2018) [5][6]
+Figure 1.
+Site location marked in the map of Delhi (Source: Base map from Yamuna River Project (Alday and Gupta, 2018)

-The site falls in Zone-C (Civil Lines)^[7], as marked in figure 2, comprising the sub-zone Delhi University Area which has several old historic buildings, colleges, and Viceroy's lodges of the colonial period.
+The site falls in Zone-C (Civil Lines), as marked in figure 1, comprising the sub-zone Delhi University Area which has several old historic buildings, colleges, and Viceroy's lodges of the colonial period.
 The project site is connected to the Vishwavidyalaya - Kingsway Camp Road (Mall Road), bus stands, and the yellow line Vishwavidyalaya Metro Station.
-The site is surrounded by institutional buildings, including Kamala Ridge, Najafgarh Drain, and Yamuna Rivers, as depicted in figure 3.
-The satellite image is shown in figure 4.
+The site is surrounded by institutional buildings, including Kamala Ridge, Najafgarh Drain, and Yamuna Rivers, as depicted in figure 2.

-Figure 3: Site location marked in the Zonal map of Delhi (Source: DDA; Marked by the authors)
+Figure 2.
+Site location marked in the Zonal map of Delhi (Source: DDA; Marked by the authors)